-New standards and significant amendments to standards applicable to the Group: Effective for annual periods beginning on or after Amendments to IAS 1 to address classification of liabilities as current or non-current providing a more general approach based on the contractual arrangements in place at the reporting date.
-1 January 2022 Amendments to IAS 16 'Property, Plant and Equipment' regarding proceeds from selling items produced while bringing an asset into the location and condition necessary for it to be capable of operating in the manner intended by management.
-1 January 2022 Amendments to IAS 37 amending the standard regarding costs a company should include as the cost of fulfilling a contract when assessing whether a contract is onerous.
-1 January 2022 Amendments to IFRS 3 'Business Combinations' that update an outdated reference in IFRS 3 without significantly changing its requirements.
-1 January 2022 Annual improvements to IFRS Standards 2018-2020.
-1 January 2022 Amendments to IFRS 10 'Consolidated Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures (2011)' relating to the treatment of the sale or contribution of assets from an investor to its associate or joint venture.
-Effective date deferred indefinitely.
-Adoption is still permitted.
-IFRS 17 'Insurance Contracts' which requires insurance liabilities to be measured at a current fulfillment value and provides a more uniform measurement and presentation approach for all insurance contracts.
+New standards and significant amendments to standards applicable to the Group: Effective for annual periods beginning on or after Amendments to IFRS 3 'Business Combinations' that update an outdated reference in IFRS 3 without significantly changing its requirements.
+January 1, 2022 Amendments to IAS 16 'Property, Plant and Equipment' regarding proceeds from selling items produced while bringing an asset into the location and condition necessary for it to be capable of operating in the manner intended by management.
+January 1, 2022 Amendments to IAS 37 'Provisions, Contingent Liabilities and Contingent Assets' amending the standard regarding costs a company should include as the cost of fulfilling a contract when assessing whether a contract is onerous.
+January 1, 2022 Annual improvements to IFRS Standards 2018-2020.
+January 1, 2022 Amendments to IAS 1 'Presentation of Financial Statements' to address the classification of liabilities as current or non-current providing a more general approach based on the contractual arrangements in place at the reporting date.
+January 1, 2023 IFRS 17 'Insurance Contracts' requires insurance liabilities to be measured at a current fulfilment value and provides a more uniform measurement and presentation approach for all insurance contracts.
 These requirements are designed to achieve the goal of a consistent, principle-based accounting for insurance contracts.
-IFRS 17 supersedes IFRS 4 Insurance Contracts as of January 1, 2021.
-1 January 2023 Amendments to IFRS 17 to address concerns and implementation challenges that were identified after IFRS 17 'Insurance Contracts' was published in 2017.
-1 January 2023 EIBOR reforms Phase II 1 January 2021
+IFRS 17 supersedes IFRS 4 'Insurance Contracts' as of January 1, 2021.
+January 1, 2023 Amendments to IFRS 17 'Insurance Contracts' to address concerns and implementation challenges identified after IFRS 17 were published in 2017.
+January 1, 2023 Extension of the Temporary Exemption from Applying IFRS 9 (Amendments to IFRS 4).
+The amendment changes the fixed expiry date for the temporary exemption in IFRS 4 'Insurance Contracts' from applying IFRS 9 'Financial Instruments' so that entities would be required to apply IFRS 9 for annual periods beginning on or after January 1, 2023.
+January 1, 2023